myriadrf/lc-website/developer/hardware/index.rst

    * - 22
      - *Empty*
      - *N/A*
-     - Leave empty to allow network cables to be routed out.
+     - Leave empty to allow network cables to be routed out
    * - 21
      - :doc:`cihost`
      - Procured